Get Your Free 2026 Vacation Guide

 Clinger has been in the restaurant business since 1976, when he was a 14-year-old dishwasher, and operated taverns in Pennsylvania before moving to South Carolina in 2001 to manage a restaurant chain.
 Like Varner before him and Baldwin more recently, Clinger saw the potential in offering good food and local beer to stand out in a market once dominated by chains.

-Now, all three are on the cutting edge of a food and beverage wave, and their futures look bright.
+Now, they're on the cutting edge of a food and beverage wave, and their futures look bright.

 "It still hasn't really hit South Carolina yet, but this is the time to be doing it here."